WestAgency/blank/README.md

 Blank
 =============

-A set of blank mockups for modern web production that lets you preview your mockups directly in the browser.
+A set of blank mockups for modern web production that let's designers preview their mockups directly in the browser.
 Yep, it's responsive.
-Perfect for handing over to your developers and showing your clients.
+Perfect for handing over to your developers or presenting the design for your clients.

 How to use
 -------

-Choose between Facebook App or website.
+Choose between Facebook App or Web.
 Open index.html in a decent browser (hint: not IE<8).
 Then locate the source of the Psd's.
-Start designing and when save, save over the files with the same name in the img folder.
+Start designing and when save, save over the files with the same name in the /img folder.
 There you go.
-Happy responsive designing and correct previewing.
+Happy responsive designing and nice correct previewing.

 Source files
 -------